stellagra/stellagra.github.io/_pages/studentprojects.md

 - RP : Research Project
 - BSc : Bachelor thesis

-Note: I only publish the names of the students if they agreed to it.
-However, since this website was created 2024, I did not ask most of my previous students.
-If you are one of my former students, and would like your name listed, please message me.

 ## Ongoing student projects - working titles
 - 2024, MSc, *Classification of gym machines*